Christian Associates of Southwest Pennsylvania

 We Have to Talk is a network of interfaith spiritual leaders from across Southwest Pennsylvania: over 500 clergy and lay people who gather to build relationship across our diverse traditions through conversation and action.

 Our network's core principles are named in our statement of purpose, Living Faithfully With One Another.
+The key organizing partners are Christian Associates of Southwest Pennsylvania and the Center for Loving Kindness at the JCC of Greater Pittsburgh.

 Our network began in the days immediately following the mass shooting at Tree of Life synagogue on October 27, 2018.
 Should we cancel a planned interfaith gathering the following week? we wondered.
 No, we agreed.
 Because: we have to talk.